openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 Teams in Production of Knowledge. *Science*, 316(5827), pp.1036–1039. doi:10.1126/science.1136099.

+[^1]: BBC News.
+Clarke questions study as ‘adornment’: <http://news.bbc.co.uk/2/hi/uk_news/ education/3014423.stm>

-[^1]: In the language of economics, this means that the information asymmetry between scientists and lay people is so large that "monitoring" by outsiders is no longer possible (Dasgupta and David, 1994, p 505)
+[^2]: In the language of economics, this means that the information asymmetry between scientists and lay people is so large that "monitoring" by outsiders is no longer possible (Dasgupta and David, 1994, p 505)

-[^2]: Nevertheless, the Neue Zürcher Zeitung already worried in an article from the year 2004 that the growth of publications in Switzerland compared to the average of OECD countries was below average.
+[^3]: Nevertheless, the Neue Zürcher Zeitung already worried in an article from the year 2004 that the growth of publications in Switzerland compared to the average of OECD countries was below average.
 This thinking reveals once again a naive ton ideology, in which more scientific output is equated with more well-being.

-[^3]: In the meantime, there are now so-called guides along the lines of “How to publish successfully?”, which provide strategic advice to young scientists in the manner described herein.
+[^4]: In the meantime, there are now so-called guides along the lines of “How to publish successfully?”, which provide strategic advice to young scientists in the manner described herein.

-[^4]: Just look at today's photos of highly praised young talents in sciences.
+[^5]: Just look at today's photos of highly praised young talents in sciences.
 In this case, images often say more than thousand words.

-[^5]: In Switzerland, the total number of employees at universities in Switzerland shows an increase of 24402 in 1995 to 32751 in 2008, which is about one-third.
+[^6]: In Switzerland, the total number of employees at universities in Switzerland shows an increase of 24402 in 1995 to 32751 in 2008, which is about one-third.
 Of the 32751 employees in 2008 were 2900 professors, 2851 were lecturers, 15868 were assistants and research assistants, and 11 132 people were outside of research and teaching in the administration or engineering work (BFS, university staff, 2008).

-[^6]: See also Binswanger (2003).
+[^7]: See also Binswanger (2003).